Alameda, California: Government

 Alameda is a charter city governed by a five-member City Council, including the Mayor, who are all elected at large.
 The city operates under a council-manager system defined by the City Charter, with a professional City Manager overseeing daily administration.
 The City Manager is responsible for city operations, budget administration, and implementing council policies, distinguishing Alameda from strong-mayor systems often in bigger cities.
 The City Attorney and City Clerk report directly to the council.
+As of 2026, Marilyn Ezzy Ashcraft serves as mayor, being elected in 2018 and re-elected in 2022.

-The budget for the city is greater than $310 million a year as of the 2023-25 biannual budgets planning cycle.
+The budget for the city is greater than $310 million a year as of the 2023–25 biannual budgets planning cycle.
 The City Treasurer and City Auditor are independently elected.
 Residents appointed by the Mayor and City Council serve on a range of boards and commissions overseeing major components of the city (for example recreation and parks, library, transportation and planning).

 Alameda's government is responsible for a range of municipal services, including public safety, transportation, parks, and land use planning.
-Rare to a city of its size, it operates its own city-wide electricity utility, Alameda Municipal Power, which has 100% clean electricity and as much as a 48% savings over comparable PG&E rates.
+Rare to a city of its size, it operates its own city-wide electricity utility, Alameda Municipal Power.